-The share-based compensation recognized in each fiscal year and explained throughout this topic strictly follows the criteria corresponding to the maximum accounting estimates due to the accounting deferral set forth by the applicable legislation through technical pronouncement CPC 10.
-Said pronouncement, based on the international standard IFRS 2, aims at defining procedures for the recognition and disclosure of transactions with share-based payments performed by the companies.
-To help understand it, according to CPC10, the cost of transactions settled with equity instruments must be measured based on the fair value on the date they were granted, using an appropriate valuation model.
-Such cost is recognized in share-based compensation expenses together with the corresponding increase in shareholders' equity over the plan's vesting period.
-For detailed information, visit: http://www.cpc.org.br/CPC/Documentos-Emitidos/Pronunciamentos/Pronunciamento?Id=41
+The accounting treatment of share-based compensation, as elaborated in this discussion, strictly abides by the criteria set forth in applicable law, the international IFRS 2, sets forth procedures for the recognition and disclosure of transactions involving share-based payments made by companies.
+To assist understanding thereof, according to IFRS 2 the cost of transactions settled with equity instruments must be measured based on the fair value on the date they were granted, using an appropriate valuation model.
+This cost is then recognized as share-based compensation expenses, together with the corresponding increase in shareholders' equity, over the vesting period of the plan.
+For detailed information, please visit: